How to Get Personal Training Clients: 5 Ways that Work!

 Nothing quite says that you’re a great trainer than the results that your clients achieved in the gym.
 A client’s transformation is a journey that they’re proud of.
 You need to be a part of that picture, make them feel special (with permission of course), and post their achievements on your business social media accounts.

 The audience, my friend.
 If you post a story today saying, “Awesome 200-pound deadlift today, John.
 Broke the previous PR.
 You bring it every time.” and get a repost from John, then your day is made.

 Not only do John’s friends know that he’s working out and killing it, but they also know that he has a heck of a trainer who’s helping him do all that.

-What if you could get more personal training clients with just a button?
+What if you could get more personal training clients with just the click of a button?

 With a few simple steps, you can create a Book Now button on your Instagram and Facebook account which converts visitors into paying customers right through the door.

 This button contains your booking link connected to your appointment scheduler and makes managing your appointment slots super easy.

 Every once in a while, when you’ve made some content that you’re specifically proud of and think can do better, you can do paid promotions.
 These boost visibility and simultaneously credibility of the content that you put out there.

 More are the number of views and likes on your posts, more are the number of people who believe that it must be something right.
 This helps you find personal training clients as your reach increases multifold.